-- Gives greater flexibility as a single image can be divided into multiple regions-of-interest to look for specific objects.
+- It can divide a single image into multiple regions of interest to look for specific objects.

-- Has a limited field of view and thus, cannot scan long PCBs or flat panels conveniently.
+- It has a limited field of view and thus, cannot scan long PCBs or flat panels conveniently.

 2. Line scan camera:

-- Since the line scan cameras can construct continuous images which are not limited by a specific vertical resolution, they offer much higher resolution than its area scan counterparts.
+- Since the line scan cameras can construct continuous images which are not limited by a specific vertical resolution, they offer much higher resolution than their area scan counterparts.